ucsb-gradescope-tools/link-gs-zip-with-repo/README.md

    NOT be uploaded to a git repo.
 The private key becomes part of the `Autograder.zip` file, while the public key gets attached to the github repo as it's "deploy key":

-5. Upload the public key as a the deploy key for your repo, following [these instructions](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)
+5. Upload the public key (`deploy_keys/deploy_key.pub`) as the deploy key for your assignment specific github repo, following [these instructions](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)

 6. Run `./make_autograder_zip`